daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 - during earnings: at 16:00 and took 15 minutes

 So we should hold at least up to 15:45

+NWOG/NDOG will react, but price can go through them, like your kid making a picture and missed lines, but it's okay and permissible

 ### ICT 2024 Mentorship \ Lecture #11 August 19, 2024 Begins 9:15am ET
 [ICT 2024 Mentorship \ Lecture #11 August 19, 2024 Begins 9:15am ET](https://www.youtube.com/watch?v=aONkyy-HTqE&list=PLVgHx4Z63paaM41aubnHOmqfeNjSAoBCV&index=11&t=667s)